project-sunbird/project-sunbird.github.io/pages/features-documentation/login.md

 ---
 Signing up on Sunbird is a seamless process.
 Any organized, recognized education or learning body or individual users can sign up on the portal.

-## Signing Up On Sunbird
+### Signing Up On Sunbird

-Users can directly signup on the platform.
-On successful sign up, an auto-generated confirmation message, along with user credentials, is shared with the user.
-User credentials, i.e, user ID and passsword can be reset after first time sign up.

-### Welcome Message
+Successful sign up on the portal is notified to the user via an auto-generated email.
 <table>
 	<tr>
 		<th style="width:35%;">Step</th>
 		<th style="width:65%;">Screen</th>
 	</tr>
 	<tr>
-	<td>An auto generated <strong>Welcome</strong> message is send to the user through email.
-Account details along with the instructions are shared in this mail</td>
+	<td>User credentials, i.e, user ID and password are shared in this mail.
+The user can rest these details on consecutive logins to the protal.
 	<td><img src="pages/features-documentation/images/welcomemessage.png"></td>
 	</tr>
 	</table>